Heba-Ansari19/Tech-Solutions-Inc./README.md

     COALESCE(customer_id, 0) AS customer_id,  -- NULL → 0

-	---  Replacing NULL with 'Other' in category column CASE
+	---  Replacing NULL with 'Other' in the category column CASE
         WHEN category IS NULL
 			THEN 'Other'
-        WHEN category NOT IN ('Feedback','Billing Enquiry','Bug','Installation Problem','Other')
+        WHEN category NOT IN ('Feedback',' Billing Enquiry', 'Bug', 'Installation Problem', 'Other') THEN 'Other'
-			THEN 'Other'
         ELSE category
     END AS category,  -- NULL/invalid → 'Other'